aws/aws-cdk/packages/aws-cdk/README.md

 **⚠ Note #2**: This command is considered experimental, and might have breaking changes in the future.

+**⚠ Note #3**: Expected defaults for certain parameters may be different with the hotswap parameter.
+For example, an ECS service's minimum healthy percentage will currently be set to 0.
+Please review the source accordingly if this occurs.

 ### `cdk watch`

 The `watch` command is similar to `deploy`,